 Trimline Tent Container

 For the canopy, walls and awning, I use a Sterilite 27 gallon, translucent plastic container.
-The top is clearly labeled for what this container holds.

 I have found this works better than storage bags.
 When it is raining, the bags never seem to open as they should!